Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 This is not a big problem if you are not looking at annotations below the genus level, as the distance to the nearest match may remain the same.
 However one of the main advantages of using whole genome sequencing rather than amplicon sequencing; is that you can assign annotations to the species level.

 There are other situations in which polishing is necessary.
-For example, if you are using your sequence to match against structural domains to identify the **functional of your organism**, or you are using it to generate protein predictions, you may end up with confounding errors downstream.
+For example, if you are using your sequence to match against structural domains to identify the function of your organism, or you are using it to generate protein predictions, you may end up with confounding errors downstream.
 This is discussed in more detail in [Errors in long-read assemblies can critically affect protein prediction](https://www.nature.com/articles/s41587-018-0004-z).

 We will be using two polishing "strategies" in combination, using both long and short reads.
 In the further reading of this session, you can read about how different combinations of polishing tools can increase assembly accuracy.